vannaksuos/ReadMe-Generator/readme.md

 # Contribution

-This is where you can add contributors name, pictures etc
+This section is where you can add contributors name or pic etc

 # Test

-You can state what you used to run your test here, I used travis cl
+This section you can add how you test it, I used travis cl

 # Questions